Un rÊve elfique

 and, today, the last survivors are victims of noise, tourism, pollution,

-Tuima began to make allusion to her friends in England but without
+Tuima began to allude to her friends in England but without

 giving their names.
 So, she said, it would exist in this country a